• A silhouette dissolving into light, symbolizing the fragile boundary between digital memory and the human self.

 • Ruins of an office symbolizing exhaustion within the cult of progress.

-We no longer worship gods.
+Faith & the Machine Series – Part 3 We no longer worship gods.
 We worship growth.
 Not the organic kind, not the slow, rooted evolution that builds substance.
 But the restless, relentless kind.
 The kind that fills every silence, measures every second, and demands every ounce of attention.
 And we call it progress.
-Progress once meant forward motion.
-An improvement of life, of…
+Progress once

 Dive Deeper